Skip to main content

 When Walt Whitman published Leaves of Grass—one of the most influential and original works of American poetry—the reviews he received were awful.
 “It is impossible to imagine how any man’s fancy could have conceived such a mass of stupid filth, unless he were possessed of the soul of a sentimental donkey that had died of disappointed love,” wrote one particularly colorful reviewer.

-There’s only one way to avoid criticism: Stop putting your ideas into the world.
+There’s only one way to avoid criticism: Do nothing, say nothing, be nothing.

 Fear of criticism is a dream slayer.
 It slays dreams by preventing you from getting started, from taking on a challenging project, or from raising your hand during a meeting to voice dissent.